rizinorg/rizin/DEVELOPERS.md

 * Function names should be explicit enough to not require a comment explaining what it does when seen elsewhere in code.

-* Use 'R_API' define to mark exportable (public) methods only for module APIs
+* Use 'RZ_API' define to mark exportable (public) methods only for module APIs

 * The rest of functions must be static, to avoid polluting the global space.